testofthings/toolsaf/documentation/CreatingSecurityStatements.md

 a_service = backend / TCP(port=8888)
 ```

-A service availale using many ports or available in random port can use
+A service available using many ports or available in random port can use
 port ranges for UDP and TCP, e.g. (note use of `TCP()` with empty brackets):

 ```python